Four-Dimensional Phase-Space Reconstruction of Flat and Magnetized Beams Using Neural Networks and Differentiable Simulations: Phase space reconstruction for a flat beam

 A likely cause of the discrepancy between the vertical Twiss parameters is the limited vertical resolution with the phase space reconstruction algorithm.
 The large aspect ratio of the flat-beam distribution makes it difficult to accurately resolve changes in the vertical beam size as a function of quadrupole strength.
 Using a diagnostic with a higher resolution or a beam manipulation that can increase the phase advance of the vertical phase space would likely remedy this issue.
 Alternatively, the GPSR algorithm can be used to stitch together multiple, magnified images of individual portions of the beam distribution, resulting in a higher resolution multi-shot measurement.

 Finally, the original magnetization can be estimated from the reconstructed flat beam.
 According to Eq.\eqref{eq:eigenemittances2}, the horizontal emittance is approximately 2 times larger than the $\Lb$.
 Therefore, the resultant $\Lb$ from the reconstruction becomes 70.1~\si{\micro\meter}.
-We confirmed that the reconstructed beam magnetization has quantitative agreement within approximately 10\% error compared to the measured value $\Lb=63.1\pm 0.7$~\si{\micro\meter}, where the measurement was done using the magnetized beam before the RFBT and method introduced in Sec.~\ref{sec:magbeam_reconstruction}.
+We confirmed that the reconstructed beam magnetization has quantitative agreement within 10\% error compared to the measured value $\Lb=59.3\pm 7.3$~\si{\micro\meter} when considering $1\sigma$ of the measured magnetization, where the measurement was done using the magnetized beam before the RFBT and method introduced in Sec.~\ref{sec:magbeam_reconstruction}.
 The source of the measurement error is same as what is described in the previous section.